DavidRodriguezTorrado/DavidRodriguezTorrado.github.io/_pages/about.md

 Since 2023, I teach **Software Analysis and Design (ADSW)** to second-year students at the **Escuela Técnica Superior de Ingenieros de Telecomunicación**, where I cover topics like software design, concurrent programming, and complexity analysis.

 Between 2021 and 2023, I worked as a Research Assistant at UPM, contributing to the nationally funded research project **AutoGDPR**, related to GDPR compliance, privacy policy analysis, and data flow auditing.
+Today, I continue this work as my main research line.

+I currently serve as **Publicity Chair** for the [International Workshop on Privacy Engineering (IWPE 2025)](https://iwpe.info/), where I help coordinate outreach, promotion, and community engagement for the event.

+---

+### 🌍 International Research Experience

+- **Carnegie Mellon University** (USA, 2023): Visiting Ph.D. student with Prof. Norman Sadeh, focusing on privacy policy analysis using LLMs.
+- **King’s College London** (UK, 2024): Visiting Ph.D. student with Prof. William Seymour and Prof. Jose Such, researching policy compliance in AI systems.

 ---